Topological interaction of neutrino with photon in the magnetic field -- Electroweak Hall effect

-The electrons are occupied in the energy $0 \leq E \leq \mu$, and there is no energy gap in these fluctuations.
-Moreover, the fluctuation extends spatially up to the infinity generally unless the boundary condition forbids.
-The classical circular motion of the radius proportional to $\frac{1}{B}$ may lead the physical quantities of the infinite system to have $\frac{1}{B}$ term.
-The effective Lagrangian may possess a long distance component that comes from large circular motion.
-This may break the Lorentz invariance and has different magnetic field dependence from the vacuum one.
+The electrons occupy the energy level $0 \leq E \leq \mu_e$, and fluctuations have no energy gap.
+Moreover, the fluctuation extends spatially up to infinity unless forbidden by boundary conditions.
+The classical circular motion of the radius proportional to $\frac{1}{B}$ may result in a $\frac{1}{B}$ term in the infinite system.
+The effective Lagrangian may possess a long-distance component due to sizeable circular motion.
+This may break Lorentz invariance and have a different dependence on the magnetic field from that in a vacuum.
 We focus on the effect of these non-relativistic electrons.

-In the following we present the case of the low energy electrons for simplicity.
-It is straightforward to cover the high energy region by using the relativistic Landau levels, which are given in the appendix.
-The free part is
+In the following, we present the case of low-energy electrons for simplicity.
+The high-energy region can be straightforwardly covered using relativistic Landau levels, which are given in the appendix.
+The single electron Hamiltonian is

-The system is not invariant under the space inversion $(x,y) \rightarrow -(x,y)$ due to the external vector potential $\vec A^{ext}$ and under the time inversion $t \rightarrow -t$ due the magnetic field $B$.
-To elucidate the interactions of the neutrino with photons, we decompose the electron field in terms of the free wave in the $z$-direction and those of the Landau levels in the $(x,y)$ space.
+The last term on the right-hand side is for an electron with a magnetic moment.
+The system is invariant under space inversion $(x,y) \rightarrow -(x,y)$ as the external vector potential transforms $\vec A^{ext} \rightarrow -\vec A^{ext} $ but is not invariant under time inversion $t \rightarrow -t$ owing to the magnetic field $B$.
+To elucidate the interactions of the neutrino with photons, we decompose the electron field in terms of a free wave in the $z$-direction and those of the Landau levels in the $(x,y)$ space.

-As the electron's motion is circular around an arbitrary center, it is transparent to express the electron field with center coordinates $(X,Y)$ and relative coordinates $(\xi,\eta)$.
-One-body Hamiltonian in $(x,y)$ space is described by the relative coordinates $(\xi,\eta)$, and commutes with center coordinates $(X,Y)$ as,
+Because the electron's motion is circular around an arbitrary center, the electron field is expressed with center and relative coordinates $(X,Y)$ and $(\xi,\eta)$, respectively.
+A one-body Hamiltonian in the $(x,y)$ space is described by the relative coordinates $(\xi,\eta)$, and commutes with center coordinates $(X,Y)$,

 The eigenstates of this Hamiltonian and those of the center coordinates,